 Homemade Hand Sanitizer Spray

-If you’d rather skip the store version, it’s actually pretty easy to make your own DIY Hand Sanitizer Spray with just a few simple ingredients.
-Here’s the simple recipe for how to make homemade hand sanitizer spray!
+If you’d rather skip the store version, it’s actually pretty easy to make your own DIY Hand Sanitizer Spray.
+You just need a few simple ingredients.
+Here’s the simple recipe for how to make hand sanitizer spray!

 What You Need: